Manually Changing the beaTunes Memory Configuration on Windows

 After you saved both files, start using beaTunes with the changed settings.

-For OS X, please see here
+For macOS/OS X, please see here